AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- Permission Based Access Control (PBAC): Uses permissions like Read / Write / Create / Update / Delete / Print / Reboot / Etc

 - ** Chapter 5 - Common Pitfalls **
 - OWASP Top Ten is handy for learning.
-They have a few projects like the ZAP proxy and P
+They have a few projects like the ZAP proxy and Proactive Controls.
+- Defend against CSRF, which is where an attacker gives a link to do something bad to a user who's already logged in.
+	- Reverify the user is who they say who they are.
+	- Confirm with

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?